Asymptotic distribution of the maximum interpoint distance in a sample of random vectors with a spherically symmetric distribution: Proof of Theorem 1.1

 {and the corresponding sum}

-(This is somewhat similar to the proofs of \cite{MR93} and \cite{HK96} which also use Poisson approximation, but they use a decomposition with several terms.)
-Note that if $f_n(\xx,\yy)\neq0$, then $|\xx|+|\yy|\ge|\xx-\yy|>2a_n-r_nb_n$ and thus
+(This is somewhat similar to the proofs of \cite{MR93} and \cite {HK96} which also use Poisson approximation, but they use a decomposition with several terms.)
+Note that if $f_n(\mathbf{x},\mathbf{y})\neq0$, then $|\mathbf {x}|+|\mathbf{y}|\ge|\mathbf{x}-\mathbf{y} |>2a_n-r_nb_n$ and thus

-\begin{remark} The fact that $\E W_n\to\infty$ shows also that the asymptotic distribution of $\MM_n$ is \emph{not} the same as the asymptotic distribution of the maximum of $\binom n2$ independent random variables with the same distribution as $|X_1-X_2|$.
-This is unlike the Weibull case, see \refSS{SSweibull}, where \cite{MM07} points out that such an equivalence holds. \end{remark}
+\begin{remark} The fact that $\mathbb{E}W_n\to\infty$ shows also that the asymptotic distribution of $M^{(2)}_n$ is \emph{not} the same as the asymptotic distribution of the maximum of ${ n\choose2}$ independent random variables with the same distribution as $|X_1-X_2|$.
+This is unlike the Weibull case (see Section~\ref {SSweibull}), where Mayer and Molchanov \cite{MM07} point out that such an equivalence holds. \end{remark}